 Our Hazon Seal of Sustainability network is large and strong.
 Together, we can aggregate our efforts and demonstrate how we, as a community of Jewish communities, have made and continue to make a measurable difference in safeguarding this earth (being “Shomrei Adamah”)!
 We applaud each of our Hazon Seal institutions for the unique and impactful programs and policies implemented in 2018.
 As we begin to consider and to work on projects for 2019, we at the Hazon Seal wanted to announce that we are dedicating 2019 to the area of FOOD POLICY.
 Whether addressing food waste, hunger in the community, composting and/or animal welfare – we encourage you to consider food policy to be one of your projects for 2019.
 This means that if you choose to join us in these efforts, we may have funding available for some of your programs!
 We are happy to announce NEW MINI-GRANTS to help Hazon Seal sites create and implement a FOOD POLICY that also promotes ethical food sourcing and animal welfare in their organization.
 Get all the details here.
 Grants are limited and first-come, first-serve, so check it out today!
 Consider the following… Know a bar or bat mitzvah student who loves […]

 Announcing: New mini-grants to help Hazon’s Seal of Sustainability Sites promote ethical food sourcing and animal welfare* Thank you for your interest in putting your values into action by exploring food choices that promote ethical food sourcing and animal welfare.
 YES – our food choices matter animal welfare is important this *is* a Jewish issue and we – right now – at a tipping point toward compassion Click here to learn more.
 With the generous support of EJF Philanthropies, Hazon is pleased to provide this wonderful mini-grant opportunity.
-To obtain the mini-grant – (a) Commit to one or more of the following: Reduce consumption of animal products Transition to higher welfare animal products (b) Articulate how this will be a part of a long-term change in your institution’s food sourcing and policy Grants range from $300–$750 and will be granted on a matching basis, in $ or in-kind contributions.
+To obtain the mini-grant – (a) Commit to one or more of the following: Reduce consumption of animal products Transition to higher welfare animal products (b) Articulate how this will be a part of a long-term change in your institution’s food sourcing and policy Grants of up to $1000 and will be granted on a matching basis, in $ or in-kind contributions.
 ‘In-kind’ can be, for example, hours of work, space, and other services that your community is contributing to the project.
 Examples of projects that you can do with this grant: Plan an all plant-based kiddush once a month with a commitment to continue this moving forward.
-Organize a screening of […]
+Organize a screening […]

 Application is now closed.
 However! – please let us know if you have interest in joining so we can keep you posted when space opens up!
 Click HERE for the inquiry form! —————– We are very excited to open up our Chicagoland adventure and have Chicago institutions join the Hazon Seal of Sustainability.
 The application is designed to guide you on your first step, brainstorming and thinking about your vision for your future Green Team.
 Note: The more people you include in this process, the better.
 People will feel more committed to participate and implement something they helped design, right?
 Generous support by the Jewish United Fund (JUF) allows us to support (waive participation fee and provide mini-grants) to six organizations!
 We encourage you to participate even if you will not receive funding this year.
 Most of our Hazon Seal sites (several dozens across the country) found it valuable and we know you will, too!
 See cost for participation on the Hazon Seal webpage, under FAQ.
 With that said, payment should not be a barrier to participation so please contact us if this is a concern and we can discuss.
 Dates to save: Hazon @ Chicago Launch Brunch!
 Launching the Chicago Hazon Seal cohort with Hazon visionary and CEO Nigel Savage.
 Friday, […]